 This is done by integrating your Quality Management System with a Business Process Management system which extends (well beyond the quality department) organisation-wide.

 Once this approach is adopted there is a platform in place to:

 - Understand how the organisation currently works and where the risks currently are.

 - Educate your employees in taking a process approach and a systemic dissatisfaction with the status quo, no matter how good the organisation is perceived to be.

-- Identify clearly and visibly responsibility, accountability and process ownership, so that the person responsible for the quality of each process is known – not least by them.
+- Identify clearly and visibly responsibility, accountability and process ownership, so that the person responsible for the quality improvement project/risk management project is known – not least by them.

 - Model the risk of quality failure and the various approaches to mitigate against it.